• Courses

 If you don’t see the success message or if the preview badge shows that the debugger is not connected, read this.

 Make a test purchase on your website.
-A purchase event should appear on the Preview mode’s left side.
-Click it and you should see that your Twitter Purchase tag has fired.
+A purchase event should appear on the left side of Preview mode.
+Click it, and you should see that your Twitter Purchase tag has fired.

 Click the “Twitter website tag fired successfully” and then click Advanced Debug Info and you will see more details about the request that was sent to Twitter Pixel.